-Safety Features: This stroller includes a foot brake and a leash attached inside the compartment.
+Safety Features: This stroller for pets includes a foot brake and a leash attached inside the compartment.

 Bells and Whistles: This stroller opens from both the front or the back with the push of a button.
 The handlebar height is adjustable, and the interior pad is removable for easy cleaning.

 Pros: This stroller handles well, even with a 100+ pound dog aboard, and users enjoy its easy assembly and its ease in folding for storage.

 Cons: Users report that this dog stroller, although it can support up to 150 pounds, does not easily fit a dog that large (e.g. Great Pyrenees).
 Some buyers also found that the plastic wheels were not very durable on anything other than flat, smooth pavement.

 Description: The Towerin Large Pet Stroller is simple, but sturdy (enough to carry 120 pounds!).
 It is a solid option for big dog breeds at a more affordable price.

 Wheel Type: Four small plastic wheels.
 Front wheels swivel or can be locked in place.

 Top Cover and Airflow: Mesh panels on all sides provide ample airflow.
 There is one door in the front, and a window in the top so your dog can sit upright with his nose in the open air.